 Research (original) question: Do college students view drinking alcohol as more socially acceptable compared to smoking cigarettes or other tobacco related products?

 Process: We will take pictures of of-age students both male and female.
-One group will hold a beer, mixed drink, and a glass of wine for a total of six separate pictures.
-Another group will hold cigarettes, a hookah piece, and an e-cigarette or vape pen for a total of six separate pictures.
+One group will hold a beer, for a total of two pictures.
+Another group will hold a cigarette for a total of two pictures.
+And in our control group we will have the male and female holding nothing.
 We’ve decided to use the same female and male in each photo to not deter the viewer of physical appearance differences.
 The background of each picture would be the same and would be minimal in the picture because the pictures will consist of head-shots with the variable in hand.
-We would create a survey each participant could take online (ERLP) and it would be open to ages 18+ due to the fact that it would be anonymous and we wouldn’t need parental permission.
+We would create a survey each participant could take online (ERLP) and it would be open to ages 18 + due to the fact that it would be anonymous and we wouldn’t need parental permission.
 This may also give us insight as to whether or not underage or of-age participants have a different perception as to what is socially acceptable.
-We would have the observer view each picture and rate each picture on things such as: attractiveness, likability, friendliness, how likely they would be to hang out with the individual, how likely they would be to talk to the individual, coolness, etc. on a scale of 1-10.
-We are still researching different questions to ask the participants to determine social acceptability.
-We would also record the demographics and behaviors (does the participant drink/smoke themselves) of each participant to further analyze survey responses.
+We would have the observer view each picture and rate each picture on things such as: how likely they would be to hang out with the individual in the photo, how likely they would be to talk to the individual, how comfortable would they be around that person, how likely it is that the person in the photo would have many or very little friendships, how appropriate they look, how fun does this person look, how cool does this person look, how trustworthy does this person look, how responsible does this person look, how intelligent does this person look, how likely would they or others accept them, etc. on a scale of 1-10.
+We would also throw in random questions to throw off the participants of what we are trying to study or accomplish.
+Some questions may be: How often you hang out with friends, how often you go to the movies, how often do you listen to music, how likely would you be to get a tattoo/piercing, how likely would you be to spend $50 dollars at the mall, how likely would they be to drop-out, etc. We will use the responses given by the participants to compare the control group, smoking group, and drinking group, based on the positive and negative ratings.
+We would also record the demographics and behaviors (does the participant drink/smoke themselves and frequency if they do drink or smoke themselves) of each participant to further analyze survey responses.

 Are people more willing to help out someone in need when they are alone or in a group?